80-20-Human-In-The-Loop/PathWise-ZSH-Plugin/README.md

    - Only works if auto-reset is on

 3. **Show count** (1-10)
-   - How many directories to show in `freq` command
+   - How many directories to show in `wfreq` command
    - More directories = more jump shortcuts

 4. **Track time** (on/off)